ovotech/gitoops/docs/run.md

 Order doesn't matter for other ingestors.

+#### GitHub Enterprise Server

+If you are targetting a self-hosted GitHub Enterprise Server, you will want to set the `-github-rest-url` and `-github-graphql-url` parameters.
+These default to the GitHub cloud URLs.

 ### Ingest CircleCI data

 Unfortunately, the documented CircleCI REST API doesn't give everything we want.
 Luckily there's a "hidden" GraphQL API we can access with a cookie.
 With your browser, navigate to the CircleCI web UI and fetch your `ring-session` cookie.
 You should be able to find this in a request to the `graphql-unstable` endpoint when loading some pages.